liip/LiipImagineBundle/UPGRADE.md

 # Upgrade

+## 1.9.0

+ - __[Data Loader]__ The arguments for the `FileSystemLoader` class constructor have changed.
+Instead of passing data roots as third parameter and optionally a `LocatorInterace` as fourth parameter, a `LocatorInterface` should now be passed as third parameter.
+The data roots no longer need to be passed to the `FileSystemLoader` class constructor but need to be passed to `LocatorInterface` class constructor instead.
+ Passing data roots as a third parameter to the `FileSystemLoader` class constructor is still allowed, but deprecated and will be removed in `2.0`.
+ Passing both data roots as well as a `LocatorInterface` instance to the `FileSystemLoader` class constructor is no longer allowed since the `FileSystemLoader` is no longer able to pass the data roots to the supplied `LocatorInterface` as the data roots are now a constructor argument to the `LocatorInterface` and thus cannot be overwritten at runtime anymore.
+ - __[Data Locator]__ The `setOptions` method has been removed from the `LocatorInterface`.
+Data roots need to be passed to the constructor directly instead.
+For example `FileSystemLocator::setOptions(array('roots' => array(__DIR__))` would change to `new FileSystemLocator(array(__DIR__))`.
+Changing root paths at runtime is no longer supported.

 ## 1.8.0

  - __[Routing]__ The `Resources/config/routing.xml` file has been deprecated and will be removed in `2.0`.
 Use the new